 My wife was shadowing a senior therapist at a new job.
 The clinician was teaching her tricks to navigate the arduous documentation process, but towards the end, she said it was just too much.
 In addition, she told my wife that every night her husband complained about them not seeing each other even after work because she was making her notes until he was asleep.

 She told her a simple strategy that we had always used, templates.
-Templates are pre-populated answers to E.M.R. questions.
+Templates are pre-populated answers to Electronic Medical Record (E.M.R) questions.
 The goal is to edit these paragraphs and provide relevant information for your patient and the current visit.
-Then, whenever you see a patient, you don’t have to reinvent the wheel all the time.
+Then, whenever you see a patient, you don’t have to reinvent the wheel constantly.

 But be cautious of repetitive documentation.
 You must edit and read your responses carefully.
 Yes, we need to manage our time well, but the quality and accuracy of our documentation take priority.

-Learn how we use the S.O.A.P. documentation format to plan our personal and financial goals here.
+Learn how to use the S.O.A.P. documentation format to plan our personal and financial goals by clicking the link.

 Actual Rate comparing distances of 5 miles vs. 10 miles per patient